DrOgres/electric-state/README.md

 - Added Item Detail roll down for Tension, Talents, Injury, Trauma and Traits
 - Fix: Damage Talents now populate talent select for rolls using weapons and apply to damage on roll results
 - Added: Drag attributes to hotbar to create an easy roll macro
-- Added: Drag and drop Armor items to hopbar to create an easy roll macro
+- Added: Drag and drop Armor items to hotbar to create an easy roll macro
 - Fixed: Armor should not have been Pushable
+- Added Drag and Drop Bliss Reduction icon to hotbar to create a roll macro

 v0.22.0
 - Changed Usable item UI to make use consistent with rollable items now clicking the item name will use it